 After three phenomenal nights at The Phoenix, we now wave goodbye to its gracious staff, pack up our bags, and head out on the water taxi to Caye Caulker, the next island over.

 We feel relaxed, happy, well taken care of, and grateful for such a glorious start to our Belize Honeymoon.

 THANK YOU to The Phoenix for showing us how to take hospitality to the next level.
 We will take the lessons you taught us back to our classrooms in Boston, where we plan to greet our middle school students next year with the graciousness and honor you modeled.

 Readers, what are some exceptional customer service experiences YOU have had?

-If you enjoyed this article and are still planning your trip, you can check rates and availability at The Phoenix here, click here for an easy link to all Belize hotel deals, or click here for cheap flights to Belize, as it will give a small commission to help support this site at no extra cost to you.
+If you enjoyed this article and are still planning your trip, you can use these affiliate links to check rates and availability at The Phoenix here, click here for an easy link to all Belize hotel deals, or click here for cheap flights to Belize, as it will give a small commission upon purchase at no extra cost to you.
 Have a great trip!

 We were guests of The Phoenix, but all opinions are our own.* So far, this article has been read by ... fans.
 Share it around! *